Ebbabire/LessiAi/README.md

-# LassiAI - Clinical Case Management
+# Lassi - Clinical Case Management

 A professional veterinary clinical case management interface built with React and Tailwind CSS.
 This project demonstrates a clean, master-detail architecture for managing patient intake, clinical history, and AI-driven recommendations.